domcontestabile/Dom_Portfolio/README.md

 Overview:
 - Calculated the average, maximum, and minimum values for player height, weight, and age
 - Calculated similar statistics per category in the data using HAVING statements
-- Grouped data by transofrming numerical data into categorical data for player height, weight, and age
+- Grouped data by transforming numerical data into categorical data for player height, weight, and age
 - Filtered the data for players that received "player of the week" early and late in their careers using AND/OR statements

 # [Movie Actors/Actresses Joined Tables Project](https://github.com/domcontestabile/Dom_Portfolio/blob/main/Movie_Actors%26Actresses_Joined_Tables)